Thiagarajar College of Engineering: Location

 The institution and hostels are located near Thirupparankundram on the outskirts of Madurai, 8 kilometres south-west of the city of Madurai.

 The campus is located 10 km from the Madurai Airport, 8 km from the Madurai Railway station and 2 km from Thirupparankundram railway station and is well connected by buses with all parts of state.

 Academic programs

-TCE offers 9 undergraduate, 9 postgraduate programs and research programs (MS and PhD) in all Engineering and Science streams.
+The institution offers 9 undergraduate programmes in engineering and technology, 2 programmes in architecture and design, 1 integrated programme, 6 postgraduate programmes, and research programmes leading to M.S.
+(By Research) and Ph.D degrees in both full-time and part-time modes, covering the fields of engineering, technology, planning, and computer applications.

 Rankings

 Over the past five years, TCE has been ranked as follows in the National Institutional Ranking Framework (NIRF) engineering category: